tlacoyodefrijol/API/README.md

 Probably easiest placed in the .bashrc (or the like) of the user that the app is running as rather than manually set but you get the idea...

+### Preparing the database

+Run this Python command to create a fresh database schema:

+    python -c 'from app import db; db.create_all()'

 ## Running the updater